 Gain specialized training beyond your bachelor's degree with Lee University Online.
 Lee Online offers multiple master's degree programs designed to advance your career, your calling, or both.

 The Master of Arts in Ministry Studies at Lee University provides a program of study that combines practical studies and practical ministry.
 The courses in this program are specifically designed to help the student understand the biblical and theological foundation of issues related to ministry in contemporary contexts, and then to move beyond theory to the implementation of practical skills for successful vocational ministry.
-The Master of Arts in Ministry Studies offers four tracks: Leadership Studies, Practical Theological Studies, Worship Studies, Youth and Family Studies.

 - Provide a basic theological and biblical framework that will be used to address issues related to ministry in contemporary contexts.

 - Explore theories, methods, and models from various disciplinary perspectives for application in ministry settings.

 - Provide practical skills for ministry within contemporary and social contexts.